 This satellite image, acquired by the Landsat-8 satellite on 23 August 2013, takes us off the east coast of Australia where currents swirl in the water around corals.
+Great Barrier Reef, Australia has many different changes occurring.

 The Great Barrier Reef is the world’s largest coral reef system, covering more than 344 000 sq km.
 The reef’s diversity of life faces numerous threats such as climate change, pollution, fishing and outbreaks of the coral-preying crown-of-thorns starfish.